Popmotion/popmotion/docs/learn/basics/get-started.md

 `}</Example>
 ```

 And that's it!
 Your first animation.
+Next, learn about [input tracking](/learn/input-tracking) or deep-dive into the [tween docs](/api/tween)